Chapter 8 : The Shrieking Shack

 James is busy handing out drinks with Peter and Sirius.
 Sirius is chatting with a few of the Ravenclaws as he does.

 “Speaking of Goldy,” Sirius says, his eyes now surveying something behind me.
-“Look’s like we’ve got a train headed down the path of wreckage already,” He gestures for me to look.
+“Look’s like we’ve got a train headed down the path of wreckage already,”

 I laugh and shake my head.
 “Oh dear, here we go,”

-“Well you know Marigold,” I say laughing.
+“No, I refuse to bet on my best friends shagging habits,” I say laughing.
 He matches my laugh and takes another long swig from his drink.
 I can smell the strong scent as he breaths after his swallow, mulled together with his own scent (whether cologne or something else, I couldn’t tell).

 “Hmm, interesting,” I say, pondering this.
 “And why couldn’t you tell anyone?
 Namely, me?”